Skip to main content

 Now you’re in your real apartment.
 Spend a week just being a resident, not a tourist.

-• Identify your favorite cafe for morning coffee
+• Identify your favorite cafΓ© for morning coffee

 • Find a gym or yoga studio if you exercise

-• Locate the nearest pharmacy, supermarket, taco stand
+• Locate the nearest pharmacy, supermarket, and taco stand

-• Walk to work a few times if possible (build a sense of safety and routine)
+• Walk part of your commute if possible (builds a sense of safety and routine)

-• Identify a safe Uber pickup spot for late nights
+• Identify a well-lit Uber pickup spot for late nights

 Day 21–30: Get into a rhythm

-By end of week 4, you should feel normal, not disoriented.
+By the end of week 4, you should feel normal, not disoriented.
 You know:

 • How to get to work (and how long it takes)